 Note: If your study will include multiple scene files that have different base directories, it is advisable to choose a higher level directory prefix that all scene files (and their associated data files) will have in common.
-This entails options in the Advanced tab that are explained under the Directory Tips tab.
+This entails options in the Scene: Upload Scene File to BALSA: Advanced tab that are explained under the Directory Tips tab.

 Click Upload.
 The Auto-Save Scene File is checked by default and will save the scene file with BALSA metadata (BALSAstudy_ID, sceneFile_ID, and scene_IDs) before uploading.
 A status bar will show the progress of your upload to BALSA.

-Login into BALSA with your username and password.
+Login to BALSA with your username and password.
 Once you are logged in, a panel of options will appear on the left.
 Click on Manage Your Studies.

-Click on the Title of your study, which is in EDITABLE status.
+Click on the Title of your study, which is in NONPUBLIC status.
 Your Study’s page will open with thumbnail images of the scenes you uploaded.

 Editing Study Metadata

-Click Edit to enter ‘metadata’ detailed information about your dataset.
-Information on the fields and options on this page is available here.
+Click Edit to enter ‘metadata’ about your dataset.
+Descriptions of the tabs and fields for the Edit Study page is available here.

 The dataset Description should include any additional information beyond the publication abstract that you would like users to see displayed in BALSA (e.g. README information important for interpreting results displayed in scenes, links to relevant data shared outside of BALSA).

 For the Species, select all that apply.

-For the Publication tab, use the search fields to find journal titles and institution names (this helps with consistency in how journal titles and institution names are displayed across BALSA studies).
-Note that you may enter information on a preprint version (a manuscript released on a platform such as BioRxiv) as well as the final published version or both, depending on your preferences and the state of the manuscript.
+In the Publication tab, use the search fields to find journal titles and institution names, click on your selection and click the Use/Add Selected button.
+Depending on your preferences and the state of your manuscript, you may enter information on a preprint version (a manuscript released on a platform such as BioRxiv), the final published version, or both.
 For the preprint DOI, the default is to display it on the Study page, but you can elect to disable this display once the journal article is published.